-Warranties of Title.
+Warranties of Title. p.
+614-629 (Brown v.
+Lober; Frimberger v.
+Anzellotti), Problem 16.
 Three present covenants and three future covenants continue to provide protection for the buyer after the property has closed.
 However, present covenants provide far less protection than the doctrine of marketable title, and future covenants even less so.
 Moreover, these covenants only allow the buyer to sue the seller for cash damages; rescission is not available.